awakcon1234/waystones/README.md

 # 🪄Introduction
 ## What is Waystones?

-Waystones is a data pack inspired by [BlayTheNinth's famous Waystones mod](https://www.curseforge.com/minecraft/mc-mods/waystones).
+KawaMood's Waystones is a data pack inspired by [BlayTheNinth's famous Waystones mod](https://www.curseforge.com/minecraft/mc-mods/waystones).
 Waystones allow you to travel quickly from one point to another in your world, and within any dimension (including custom ones).
 Unlike the mod, waystones do not appear naturally within the world, they require to be crafted.

 ## How to craft and use a waystone?